mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### 2b - Adding feedback

 New feedback from users and customers is sent to the [Insights Board](https://mattermost.productboard.com/insights).
-Typically these are submitted by product managers, support, customer success managers, or sales through integrations with email, Zapier, Zendesk, or others.
+Typically these are submitted by Product Managers, Support, Customer Success Managers, or Sales through integrations with email, Zapier, Zendesk, or others.

 ### 2c - Creating notes